tractdb/tummytrials/README.md

 Try to follow the recommended style guide here: https://github.com/mgechev/angularjs-style-guide

 For generating app icons and splash screen.
 Place icon and splash screen file and autogenerate all the variations http://blog.ionic.io/automating-icons-and-splash-screens/
+If xcode throws an error for icon file path follow instructions at https://forum.ionicframework.com/t/error-itms-90032-invalid-image-path/42984

 Temporary bug:
 When adding a platform to the project, if you get a build error regarding duplicate symbol _UIApplicationRegisterUserNotificationSettings, delete the AppDelegate+APPRegisterUserNotificationSettings.m file under Plugins in Xcode